 12. Volunteer CV

 When applying for a volunteering role, you need to show employers that you are passionate about what you are doing.
 While your goal isn’t money here, you can include paid work experience on your CV if you think it can help you prove your expertise in the field.
 Refer to volunteering activities that you were involved with and mention your interests and hobbies.
 Were you an active member of a society at your school?
 Did you contribute meaningfully to your community?
-Don’t forget to mention it.
+If so, don’t forget to mention it.

 13. Mini CV

 Mini CVs are the must-have tool for networking.
-Just like their name suggests, they are shorter than standard CVs and can be used as small as business cards.
+Just like their name suggests, they are shorter than standard CVs and can even be used as business cards.
 When written effectively, they can give an overview of your credentials to prospective employers.
 The focus should be on your contact details, your job title and career accomplishments and need to be presented in a bulleted-list format.

 14. International CV

 If you are applying for a job abroad or a position in a company that works on a global level, you need to show that you have what it takes to keep up with their fast-paced work environment.
 Fortune 500 companies or other big organisations will be looking for certain skills on your CV that are essential in business.
 For example, showing that you are familiar with corporate culture, adaptable to different work settings, and culturally aware can improve your chances of getting the job.

 Your skills are important to employers and when they are scanning your CV they are looking out for these in order to define your worth and suitability as a candidate.
 With a targeted CV, you are tailoring yourself to the position and making it easier for them to locate the keywords they need to determine whether you are fit for the job or not.

 Using templates is a good idea to help you get started with your CV; browsing different ideas can be useful as long as you can make yours appropriate to the job.
 Alternatively, if you think that you might need a little more guidance, you can always enlist the services of a professional CV writer to take you through the process.